C A I T L I N R O T H E R

 Education: Bachelor’s in psychology from the University of California, Berkeley; master’s from the Medill School of Journalism at Northwestern University.

 Resume: During my 19-year career as a daily newspaper reporter, I worked briefly at States News Service in Washington, DC, then at the Berkshire Eagle and the Springfield Union-News in Massachusetts, (where author Tom Wolfe also worked, but not at the same time).
 Returned to the West Coast to work as a full-time freelancer for the Los Angeles Times in Ventura County.
 Became a staff writer for the Daily News in Los Angeles before returning to San Diego to join the Union-Tribune staff.
-Also have been published in Cosmopolitan, the Washington Post, the Chicago Tribune, the Boston Globe and The Daily Beast.
+Still do the occasional freelance story.
+Have also been published in Cosmopolitan, the Washington Post, the Chicago Tribune, the Boston Globe, The Daily Beast and The Huffington Post.

 First NYT bestseller:MY LIFE, DELETED (HarperCollins/HarperOne, Oct.
 2011), a memoir of Scott Bolzan, co-authored with him and help from his wife Joan, the compelling story of this former NFL player-turned-aviation entrepreneur's recovery after falling down, hitting his head, and losing all 46 years of his long-term memory.